Kodik77rus/express-api/README.md

 # firstApi

-This service for storing and submitting ads.
+This is pet service for storing and submitting ads.

 ## Overview